bruno-ritter/bruno-ritter/README.md

 Hi, I'm @bruno-ritter
-- 👀 I am interested in data science, cryptocurrencies and blockchain technology.
+- 👀 I am interested in data science.
+That includes estatistics models, machine learnig.
-- 🌱 I am currently learning all the necessary skills to be able to participate in data-based projects and in the development of daaps.
+- 🌱 I am currently learning all the necessary skills to be able to participate in data-based projects.
 I'm still at the beginning level of Python and SQL.
-- 💞️ I'm looking to collaborate on data and blockchain projects.
-I can collaborate by cleaning up data and other entry-level activities.

 - 📫 How to contact me: You can contact me at bruno.maritter@gmail.com.
 I live in Brazil so this is the easiest way to get in touch with me.

 <!---